ONGC extends logistical help to families of barge crew members

-New Delhi, May 23 (IANS) Oil and Natural Gas Corporation Ltd (ONGC) is extending logistical help to families of affected crew members of Barge P-305.
+New Delhi: Oil and Natural Gas Corporation Ltd (ONGC) is extending logistical help to families of affected crew members of Barge P-305.

 In a statement, the company said it is providing all necessary logistical help and support for the dependent family members to travel to Mumbai and back.
 It is also making arrangements for families to take back the mortal remains of the deceased persons to their hometowns.